-In late 2021, the British Council / DCMS partnership was awarded a further £30m to further its cultural heritage protection work for three more years until March 2025.
-A significant part of the work will be to continue and expand the Cultural Protection Fund, starting with the launch of new open calls in 2022, to which organisations can bid for multi-year heritage protection projects.
-The new funding rounds launched on 25 May 2022.
-There will be further rounds in 2023 and 2024.
+In 2022, the British Council / DCMS partnership was awarded a further £30m to further its cultural heritage protection work for three more years until March 2025.
+Alongside the launch of new open calls in 2022, the Cultural Protection Fund supported scoping and development activities in Pakistan to build capacity within the local heritage sector.